 - Horizontally from one hip bone to the other between the pubic area and below the belly button.
-Incision’s length varies according to excess skin and tissue that needs removal.
+The incision’s length varies according to excess skin and tissue that needs removal.

 - In some cases, a vertical incision is made if the skin and fat are located transversally.

 The surgeon will remove excess skin and tissue and then pull down the skin from the top for suturing.
 You may have some drains in the surgical area to get rid of excess fluid.

 It depends on the pain threshold of the patient.
 Usually, patients do feel pain after the surgery.
 The surgeon provides painkillers and antibiotics to the patient to avoid possible complications.
 Other than that, they may experience swelling, bruising, numbness and bleeding.
 It can also result in permanent scarring, which will fade with time.

 You’ll have sutures after panniculectomy surgery.
 So, be careful not to stretch, bend or exert your body.
 You may feel pain around the incision when you stand or move around.
 Your doctor will suggest that you start taking short walks after some time.
 Blood circulation helps with recovery.

 What Are the Risks and Complications of Panniculectomy Surgery?

 Every surgery comes with the risk of certain complications.
 It’s important to know about them before the panniculectomy surgery.
 You may have: